CMSC388J/cmsc388j-spring21/p1/README.md

 for all projects in this course; you don't need more than one.
 To create and activate one, enter the following commands in your terminal:

+> Tip: You can clone the whole repo (`cmsc388j-spring21`) and use that as your root directory for this class.
+Then, you can just run `git pull` to get new projects.

 For Mac/Linux:
 ```bash
 $ python3 -m venv venv        # creates environment